brianwatroba/soulbound/README.md

 What we do makes up who we are.

-But our accomplishments don't "live anywhere" where we can easily prove them, show them, and share them.
+But our accomplishments don't "live anywhere" where we can easily prove and share them.

 If they do exist online, they're fragmented.
-Our career history is on LinkedIn.
-Our travel history is on Instagram.
+Career history on LinkedIn.
+Travel history on Instagram.
 My scuba diving certification is a plastic card in my wallet.

 What if we could collect our experiences in a central place?
 What if the community that shared in those accomplishments could issue them?
 What if they were provable and trustworthy?